Using the Virtual Filesystem

 A sync engine is a service that syncs files, typically between a remote host and a local client.
 Sync engines on Windows often present those files to the user through the Windows file system and File Explorer.

-The file has been hydrated explicitly by the user through File Explorer and is guaranteed to be available offline.
+The file has been explicitly hydrated by the user via File Explorer and is guaranteed to be available offline.

-The file has been hydrated implicitly and could be dehydrated by the system if space is needed.
+The file is implicitly hydrated and could be dehydrated by the system if space is needed.

-An empty representation of the file and only available if the sync service is available.
+An empty representation of the file and is only available if the sync service is available.

-The following image demonstrates how the full pinned, full and placeholder file states are shown in File Explorer.
+The following picture shows how the file statuses: full pinned, full, placeholder and syncing are displayed in File Explorer:

 File States